-Now, one thing to keep in mind is why Tencent allows people to play its touchscreen-focused games with a distinct hardware advantage.
-Call of Duty Mobile detects who’s using which control scheme and ensures players are matched only with those playing the same way, eliminating the risk of having hardcore PC players stomp those sliding their thumbs around a 6-inch display.
+Step 2: Now, one thing to keep in mind is why Tencent allows people to play its touchscreen-focused games with a distinct hardware advantage.
+Call of Duty Mobile detects who’s using which control scheme.
+Players are matched only with those playing the same way, eliminating the risk of having hardcore PC players stomp those sliding their thumbs around a 6-inch display.

 All you need to do to play Call of Duty Mobile on PC is follow the steps below: